Forever People: Beautiful Dreamer

-During the original Kirby run, Beautiful Dreamer had been linked romantically to Mark Moonrider, although outside of hand-holding, the exact nature of their relationship was never directly specified.
+During the original Kirby run, it was implied that Beautiful Dreamer was linked romantically to Mark Moonrider, although the exact nature of their relationship was never specified.
 In the 1988 miniseries, it was established that Dreamer had been married to Big Bear, and together they had a child, named Maya after the spirit of their old Mother Box.
 Since then, their marriage and daughter has been voided by a retcon during John Byrne's Jack Kirby's Fourth World series.
 When last shown, Dreamer was romantically involved with Takion.

-In the Elseworlds story Superman & Batman: Generations, Beautiful Dreamer and Superman marry and have two children, Lar-El and Vara.
+In the out-of-continuity Elseworlds story Superman & Batman: Generations, Beautiful Dreamer and Superman marry and have two children, Lar-El and Vara.
 They and Beautiful Dreamer are later killed by Darkseid.

 Powers and abilities

 Like all the children of New Genesis, Beautiful Dreamer possesses the advanced physiology of a New God; she is extremely long-lived, has a limited degree of superhuman strength, resistance and reflexes.
 She is a skilled hand-to-hand combatant.
 She has psionic powers that allow her to create illusions and to scan people's minds to produce familiar images.
+These illusions are powerful enough to, for example, make someone believe they are leading a prisoner when they are only carrying empty chains.
 In addition, she has been able to feel the fluctuations within the Source.